 Class A ordinary shares may be converted into the same number of Class B ordinary shares by the holders thereof at any time, while Class B ordinary shares cannot be converted into Class A ordinary shares under any circumstances.
 Upon any direct or indirect sale, transfer, assignment or disposition of Class A ordinary shares by a holder thereof, or the direct or indirect transfer or assignment of the voting power attached to such Class A ordinary shares through voting proxy or otherwise, to any person other than an affiliate of such holder or another holder of Class A ordinary shares or its affiliates, such Class A ordinary shares shall be automatically and immediately converted into the same number of Class B ordinary shares.
-In addition, upon any direct or indirect sale, transfer, assignment or disposition of a majority of the issued and outstanding voting securities of, or the direct or indirect transfer or assignment of the voting power attached to such voting securities through voting proxy or otherwise, or the direct or indirect sale, transfer, assignment or disposition of all or substantially all of the assets of, a holder of Class A ordinary shares that is an entity to any person other than an affiliate of such holder or another holder of Class A ordinary shares or its affiliates, such Class A ordinary shares shall be automatically and immediately converted into the same number of Class B ordinary shares.
+In addition, upon any direct or indirect transfer, assignment or disposition of a majority of the issued and outstanding voting proxy or otherwise, or the direct or indirect sale, transfer, assignment or disposition of all or substantially all of the assets of, a holder of Class A ordinary shares or its affiliates, such Class A ordinary shares that is an entity to any person other than an affiliate of such holder or another holder of Class A ordinary shares or its affiliates, such Class A ordinary shares shall be automatically and immediately and immediately converted into the same number of Class A ordinary shares or its affiliates, such Class A ordinary shares that is an entity to any person other than an affiliate of such holder or another holder of Class A ordinary shares or its affiliates, such Class A ordinary shares shall be automatically and immediately and immediately converted into the same number of Class B ordinary shares or its affiliates, such Class A ordinary shares shall be automatically and immediately converted into the same number of Class B ordinary shares or its affiliates, such Class A ordinary shares shall be automatically and immediately converted into the same number of Class B ordinary shares.